navaneeth/navaneeth.hugo/content/post/leh-ladakh-bike-trip.md

 Most of us do farming by choice.
 For them, it is a necessity.
 Farming helps them to sustain the heavy winter isolation and keep them busy all the time.
 We saw potatoes, cauliflower etc in the farms.

 It was time to bid adieu to the beautiful Jispa.
-Today's ride will be short.
+Ride from Jispa to Sarchu was short.
 We left Jispa by morning 10AM.

 In this stretch, bikes had to cross several small/medium water streams.
 It was my first time experience in riding through the streams.
 Riding through streams looks very easy, but pretty hard to do.